Raulmora22/Kiboar/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit pull requests, open issues, or suggest new compon ents.
+Feel free to submit pull requests, open issues, or suggest new components.

 ## Contact